 To establish that a manufacturer breached an implied or explicit warranty, the victim must demonstrate that:

 - The seller or manufacturer made a warranty; and

 - A breach of the warranty already existed when the product left the control of the seller or manufacturer.

 In Pennsylvania, under 13 Pa.
 Cons.
 Stat. § 2315 the implied warranty of merchantability is usually applied to a product, even when it is not explicitly stated in the contract.
 A warranty of merchantability means that it is inherently understood that a product is fit for its intended purpose.
 This requires that products be packaged and labeled in such a manner that consumers can ensure that they conform to the label’s specifications.

 Parties injured by a defective product can also pursue a claim under the legal theory of negligence.
 Under this theory, a victim must not only demonstrate that the product was defective, was not substantially changed and caused an injury, but must also show that the manufacturer did not exercise reasonable care.

 Contact a Dedicated Philadelphia Personal Injury Lawyer Today

-If you live in Pennsylvania and were recently injured by a defective consumer product, please contact The Law Offices of Michael T. Van Der Veen by calling 215-515-6892 and a member of our legal team will assist you in setting up a free consultation with an experienced personal injury attorney.
+If you live in Pennsylvania and were recently injured by a defective consumer product, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-515-6892 and a member of our legal team will assist you in setting up a free consultation with an experienced personal injury attorney.